 The Giving Values to Voices approach to values-driven leadership understands that simply building awareness is insufficient.
 What also is needed is the preparation for effective, values-driven action.

 To take values-driven action, leaders must create scripts and implement plans for responding to the commonly heard reasons for questionable practices.
-And, integrity in leadership is an essential ingredient to navigating these values conflicts.
+Integrity in leadership is an essential ingredient to navigating these values conflicts.

 A group of Babson faculty are working to lead change, brought on by the recent examples of social injustice in our society.
 For starters, they have formed a new Committee on Diversity, Equity, and Inclusion.